junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 updateClientsWithWorldPopulationDataPeriodically(wss.clients);
 ```

 The default time to extract data is set by variable `worldDataUpdateTime` which is 5 second.
+Means that, every 5 second we update the data.

 ## Read Data from GridDB

 GridDB supports SQL, so you can use raw SQL to retrieve the data.
-It is pretty simple.
 By using `query()` and `fetch()` we can easily get the data based on a SQL query.

 ```js
 async function queryAll(db) {